 What is an arraignment?

 Your first appearance in court is often at an arraignment.
 You have a right to be arraigned without unnecessary delay.
-At the arraignment you will enter either a plea of guilty or not guilty; the court will tell you what you are charged with along with the potential range of punishments; bail can be raised or lowered; and a trial date may also be set.
+At the arraignment the court will tell you what you are charged with; you will enter a plea of guilty or not guilty; bail can be raised or lowered; and a trial date may be set.

 How are attorney fees paid?

-We generally provide legal services in criminal cases by charging a flat fee.
+The lawyers at Danks, Miller & Cory normally provide legal services in criminal cases by charging a flat fee.
 However, in certain situations we will agree to charge a retainer and bill against that retainer at an agreed hourly rate.
-Most of our clients prefer a flat fee because regardless of how long the case takes or the amount of lawyer time involved, they will not be charged any additional money.
 When a flat fee is charged, the amount is determined based on our estimate of the amount of time and work that will be required to defend the case through trial.

 What is sentencing?